sguox002/leetcode/leetcode-all.md

 - bfs with more than one state.
 - bfs with shortest distance problem

+<<-1091	Shortest Path in Binary Matrix    		38.6%	Medium
+given a binary matrix, 1 means blocked.
+You can go 8 directions. regular bfs.
+->>

 <<-1129	Shortest Path with Alternating Colors    		39.6%	Medium
 assemble the edge with odd/even property and do bfs.
 ->>